gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 ## Examples using open-source LLMs with Hugging Face!

 Of course, why use a closed-source model when you can use an open-source one instead?
-Here's the equivalent example using Hugging Face's StarChat model, which is primarily designed as a coding assistant.
+Here's the equivalent example using Together's RedePajama model.

 ```py
 import gradio as gr